Part II BURSITIS – How it is diagnosed by an MD, Treatment of bursitis, ways to alleviate or decrease pain and ways to prevent flare ups!

 • Medication.
 If the inflammation in your bursa is caused by an infection, your doctor might prescribe an antibiotic.

 • Therapy.
 Your doctor may recommend physical therapy or exercises to strengthen the muscles in the affected area to ease pain and prevent recurrence.
+When cleared by PT or OT it is up to you to continue those exercises the rest of your life unless your MD tells you otherwise.

 • Injections.
 Your doctor may inject a corticosteroid drug into the bursa to relieve inflammation in your shoulder or hip.
 This treatment generally brings rapid pain relief and, in many cases, one injection is all you need.
+It cause anti inflammatory effects to the area.

 • Assistive device.
 Temporary use of a walking cane or other device will help relieve pressure on the affected area.

 • Surgery.
-Sometimes an inflamed bursa must be surgically drained, but only rarely is surgical removal of the affected bursa necessary.
+Sometimes an inflamed bursa must be surgically drained, but only rarely is surgical removal of the affected bursa ever needed and if told necessary by the MD a second opinion never hurts even though it is time consuming and that is up to you.

-Measures you can take to relieve the pain of bursitis include:
+Measures you can take to alleviate the pain of bursitis:

 • Rest and immobilize the affected area